 FAQs

 How well an air purifier works is dependent on the type of smoke, which relates to particle size.
 The best air purifiers can effectively reduce particle concentration of visible smoke.
-For example, they remove wildfire smoke by up to 85 percent, according to the U.S. Environmental Protection Agency.
+For example, they remove wildfire smoke by up to 85 percent, according to the EPA.
+A number of other measures can reduce problems from wildfire smoke, which are discussed in this article.

 Yes, though only some types of smoke.
 A HEPA filtration system is the best solution for smoke available in purifiers, but certain forms of smoke contain particles that pass through the filter.
 Smoke particles can be as small as 0.001 microns, while HEPA filters trap 99.97 percent of airborne particles between 0.3 and 10 microns.
 HEPA filtration traps visible matter, such as smoke from wildfires, cigarettes, and burning food.